 Biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
 The sample removed from the biopsy is analyzed by a pathologist.

 There are different types of biopsies.
-For a needle biopsy (usually a core needle biopsy, less often a thin needle biopsy), a doctor removes a small sample of tissue from the tumor with a needle-like instrument.
+For a needle biopsy, a doctor removes a small sample of tissue from the tumor with a needle-like instrument -- usually a core needle biopsy and, less often, a thin needle biopsy.
 This may be performed with the help of ultrasound, CT scan, or MRI to precisely find the tumor.
 In an incisional biopsy, the surgeon cuts into the tumor and removes a sample of tissue.
 In an excisional biopsy, the surgeon removes the entire tumor.
-Because these tumors are uncommon, it is important that the sample of tissue removed is reviewed by an expert pathologist to appropriately diagnose a sarcoma.
+Because these tumors are uncommon, it is important to have an expert pathologist review the sample of tissue removed to appropriately diagnose a sarcoma.

 Molecular testing of the tumor.
 Your doctor may recommend running laboratory tests on a tumor sample to identify specific genes, proteins, and other factors unique to the tumor.
 Results of these tests will help decide whether your treatment options include a type of treatment called targeted therapy (see Treatment Options ).